Azure-Samples/azure-search-knowledge-mining/03 - Data Science and Custom Skills/Docker Flask Skill/readme.md

 ## Build the Docker Container

 From your desktop open "Windows Azure Command Prompt" and go to the directory you downloaded the Github files, of which you should have:
-* ws.py: Hosting the python code which is run as a Flask service
+* ws.py: Hosting the python code which is run as a Flask service.
 * requirements.txt: Includes all the python packages used
 * DockerFile: Details on how to build the docker image

 Type: docker.exe build -t kpe .

-At this point, the Docker image will be built and stored in your local Docker Desktop repository.
+Note, this will take a while as there is a lot to download

+## Run the Docker Container Locally

+Next, we will test the image locally to make sure it works as expected.
+Assuming you have nothing else running on port 8080, you can start the container:

+Type: docker.exe -p 8080:80 kpe

+## Test the Docker Container Locally

+There are a lot of tools for testing APis, such as [Postman](https://www.getpostman.com/), or CURL.
+Here is an example of a CURL request to test the container: